Pigeonlover/didit-reddit-upvote-example/README.md

 - [ ] User following
 - [ ] User feed (posts from users you follow)
 - [ ] User flair

+---

+---

+---

+## Dev Logs

+1. Familiarised myself with the app and looked over the folders/code.

+2. I watched the YouTube video and worked along to create a GitHub App for OAuth.
+I added the strings needed to my `.env.local` file.

+3. Ran the SQL schema on Supabase's SQL Editor.
+I grabbed the database link and added it to the `.env.local` file.

+4) Rebooted the server and the app finally showed for the first time without any errors!
+As shown in the video, I clicked on Log In, and authorised the app through GitHub.
+I will now push everything to GitHub and add the env variables to Vercel, and hopefully everything will work there too.

+---

+---